Scuderia Toro Rosso: 2018

-On 15 September 2017, it was announced that Toro Rosso would terminate Renault's remaining contract of customer engine partnership in order to sign the full-works Honda power unit partnership contract for 2018 onwards, after Honda had severed its ties with McLaren and thus Toro Rosso earned direct factory support from Honda as a flagship team that included free engines.
+On 15 September 2017, it was announced that Toro Rosso would terminate Renault's remaining contract of customer engine partnership in order to sign the full-works Honda power unit partnership contract for 2018 onwards, after Honda had severed its ties with McLaren.
+Thus, Toro Rosso earned direct factory support from Honda as a flagship team that included free engines for the first time in team's history.
+In addition, the Toro Rosso-Honda partnership also included Japanese Honda staff who would work at their Faenza base as well as official team vehicles and brand endorsements.
 On the following day, the team confirmed that they would retain their final 2017 driver line-up into 2018, with Pierre Gasly and Brendon Hartley.
 During pre-season testing, many were surprised at the speed and reliability of the Honda engine, which had gained a poor reputation during the past three years with McLaren.
 However, the first race in Australia was unspectacular, with Gasly retiring with an engine failure after qualifying in last place and Hartley finishing 15th.
 The following race in Bahrain would be far more successful, with Gasly starting 5th and finishing 4th in what would eventually become the team's best result of the season, albeit with Hartley suffering an incident-strewn race and being classified 17th.

 Numerous reliability issues and poor luck plagued the team throughout the year, particularly for Hartley.
 He suffered a gearbox failure in China, the same race in which he and Gasly crashed at the hairpin on Lap 30, but scored his first point in Formula One with 10th place in Azerbaijan.
 Gasly was eliminated by a heavy first-lap collision with Romain Grosjean in Spain, but finished a respectable 7th at the following race in Monaco whilst Hartley retired after Charles Leclerc collided into his rear after a brake failure.
 Hartley retired again in Canada when he was forced into a wall on the first lap by Lance Stroll.
 Gasly was again eliminated in a collision on the opening lap at his home race in France.
 Two consecutive retirements for Hartley followed, a hydraulics failure in Austria and a power unit failure in Britain.
 He finished 10th in Germany, ending a four-race streak in which the team failed to score points.
 Two points finishes followed for Gasly, an impressive 6th place in Hungary and 9th place in Belgium.
 Hartley retired from the race in Italy after a first-lap collision, before both drivers suffered brake failures in Russia, coincidentally at almost exactly the same time.
 Both drivers impressed in Japan, qualifying in 6th and 7th, but both would finish outside the points.
 Two more points finishes came before the end of the season, 9th place for Hartley in the United States—the best result of his career—and 10th place for Gasly in Mexico.

 The team finished the season in 9th place in the championship with 33 points, 29 for Gasly and four for Hartley.